Thought you could only get it at the local Chinese? Wrong. This dish is so easy to make, and the sesame really makes it flyyyyyy.

-Drizzle over a drop more sesame oil at the end for an extra nutty hit.
+Drizzle over some more sesame oil at the end for an extra nutty hit.

 Cooking Time (includes preparation time): 35 Minutes